-Every zero waster should follow the 5 Rs in order to drastically reduce both their physical and non-physical waste.
-Think of these 5Rs in every decision you make and they will help you to make better-informed zero waste choices.
+Every zero waster should follow the 5 Rs to reduce both their physical and non-physical waste drastically.
+Think of these 5Rs in every decision you make, and they will help you make better-informed zero waste choices.

 In this way, you can make informed swaps, pay attention to what you’re throwing away, and figure out ways to reduce it further.

 Explaining Some Of The Buzzwords And Their Meanings

 There are many buzzwords out there, and not all of them are directly applicable to zero waste.
 However, I will list some of them here so that you can hold your own in coffee shop conversations.

 Personally, it’s a cup of tea and a biscuit for me!